aqyuki/fish-ghq/README.md

 # fish-ghq

-completions and keybinding for [ghq]
+completions and keybinding for [ghq].

+ This project was forked by [decors/fish-ghq](https://github.com/decors/fish-ghq).

 ## Todo